danieltjw/aifutures/README.md

 ---

+# Future of Good and Evil, Emotions

+Good and Evil are ways for humans to signal their preferences for the future.

+Excessive negative emotions such as shame and regret are a waste of our limted resources of attention.

+Thought experiment:
+- Imagine the best and worse person which embody what you may consider as good and evil
+- If you have the same brain structure and grew up in the same environment as that person, would you have made the same decisions?

+Unless you believe you are somehow special, you would likely have made the exact same choices given the same initial conditions.
+We all have the potential to be good and evil.

+If you believe in physics, we may have [less free will then we expect](https://www.youtube.com/watch?v=zpU_e3jh_FY).

+Good and Evil are useful ways for society to coordinate and shape the future but excessive negative emotions will likely not be useful in the future.

+---

 # Artificial Super Intelligence

 Should an AI be able to reach a human-like intelligence (some believe this to be impossible), it will likely achieve super intelligence next by: